kubernetes/website/docs/concepts/overview/components.md

 by Deployments, ReplicationControllers, and so on.
 Namespaced addon objects are created in the `kube-system` namespace.

-Selected addons are described below, for an extended list of available addons please see [Addons](/docs/concepts/cluster-administration/addons/) page.
+Selected addons are described below, for an extended list of available addons please see [Addons](/docs/concepts/cluster-administration/addons/).

 ### DNS